CaptainTimothy/shadowsocksr/subscription/README.md

 ## Usage

 ### Import "ssr://" link
-Use `update.sh` to import your link with following command:
+Use `importLink.sh` to import your link with following command:

-    /bin/sh ./update.sh 'ssr://exAmpLeSSrLink=='
+    /bin/sh ./importLink.sh 'ssr://exAmpLeSSrLink=='

 Then, your config file will be updated, and the old config file will rename to `user-config.json.bak`.